Pipers and their Music

 Bobby Peat took over as Club Piper for the Supper of 1963, and he piped at all the Suppers through to the 1975 Gathering.
 That Supper was the first one to be held in the Village Hall, and its recorded that Bobby piped the Company from “Brows” across Main Street to the Hall at the start of the evening.

-Alan Shiels, better known as Piper to the Marchbank Burns Club for many years, took over from Bobby Peat and carried out the piping duties for three years between the 1976 and 1978 Suppers.
+Alan Shiels, better known as Piper to the Marchbank Burns Club for many years, took over as Let it Blaw’s Piper and carried out piping duties for three years between late1976 and the 1978 Supper.
+However, at the 1977 and 1978 events, piping duties appear to have been shared between Alan and a new member of ‘Let it Blaw’ Kerr Cowan.

-Then, late in 1978, Kerr Cowan was appointed as ‘Let it Blaw’s’ Club Piper and he remains in post to this day, some 40+ years later.
-A rather modest man, Kerr would play down the part he plays in our annual Suppers but, without him, something would surely be missing.
+Late in 1978, Kerr Cowan was appointed as ‘Let it Blaw’s’ Club Piper and he remained in post for 42 years.
+A rather modest man, Kerr would play down the part he contributed to our annual Suppers but, without him, something would surely have been missing.

 Apart from piping the haggis in at the beginning of our suppers Kerr, in keeping with tradition at Burns Suppers all over the country, pipes a lament following the Toast to the ‘Immortal Memory’ of Burns.
 He also gives us his own selection of tunes later in the evening and, as if that’s not enough, following breaks during proceedings, everyone is under strict instructions to rush back to their seats at the sound of Kerr and his pipes.